Farfisa: Professional Series (1968–1975)

 The Professional series were the most sophisticated models made by Farfisa, first announced in August 1968 and designed to compete with the Hammond.
 Contemporary advertising emphasised that these series of instruments did not sound like other combo organs and could be used for soul and rhythm and blues effectively.
 The instruments included sustain, eight different footages, a variety of percussion and vibrato options.

 The Professional (Model PP/222 and PP/221) contains a single keyboard with grey keys.
-The vibrato uses a phase shifter circuit that is placed after the main oscillators, as this was the only way to make individual controls for each voice work.
-The Professional Duo is a double-manual version with bass pedals, a swell pedal and a slalom pedal.
-There is an optional amplifier and speaker unit, the PAS 55, that can be placed between the organ and pedals, to resemble a spinet organ.
-The Professional Piano was an electronic piano.
-There were two different models, whose main difference was the location of the split point between bass and treble.
+The vibrato uses a phase shifter circuit placed after the main oscillators, as this was the only way to make individual controls for each voice work.

 The VIP-series organs were announced in 1970, which included a "Synthe-Slalom" foot pedal used for pitch bend.